ChrisRothove/thinkful-flashcards/README.md

 - Fork and Clone this repository
 - NPM Install if needed
-- Run `npm start` Microsoft Users might need to run `npm run start:server` and `npm run start:react` separately
+- Run `npm start` PC Users might need to run `npm run start:server` and `npm run start:react` separately

 ## To Dos: